W4zT3r/FireArms_Intelligence/README.md

 ## Usage

-We recommande to launch all programs in a specific folders inspite of the high number of file generated.
+We recommande to launch all programs in a specific folder inspite of the high number of file generated.
 The generation can take an hour, be patient :)

 ```python